uglow/upver/README.md

 # upver

 <!--[]-->
-> Updates the version number inside a list of files with a supplied version number.
+> Updates the version string within a list of files with a new version string.

 This module can be used with [corp-semantic-release](https://github.com/leonardoanalista/corp-semantic-release) to update the version number in a list of files when the package's version number is changed.
 See [Usage](#usage)